farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/signers/ViemLocalEip712Signer.md

-# EthersEip712Signer
+# ViemLocalEip712Signer

-An Eip712Signer that is initialized with an [Ethers v6](https://github.com/ethers-io/ethers.js/) Ethereum wallet and can be used with [Builders](../builders/builders.md) to sign Farcaster Messages.
-If you're looking for Ethers v5 support, see [this troubleshooting guide](../README.md#ethers-v5).
+An Eip712Signer that is initialized with an [Viem](https://viem.sh/docs) LocalACcount and can be used with [Builders](../builders/builders.md) to sign Farcaster Messages.

 ## Properties